kim-nguyenkhn/vietnamese-acronyms/README.md

 # vietnamese-acronyms
-A list of Vietnamese acronyms/abbreviations used for text, chat, or SMS.
+This is a list of Vietnamese acronyms/abbreviations used for text, chat, or SMS.
+Feel free to contribute!

+## "cf"
+- stands for *cà phê*
+- meaning *cafe*

+## "cty"
+- stands for *công ty*
+- meaning *company*